SalomePlatform/yacs/doc/calcium.rst

      size_t getStorageLevel   () const;

-*   Positionner/Interroger le schéma temporel utilisé pour la définition de la date de lecture :
+* Set / Query the time scheme used to define the read date:

-Le schéma temporel choisi pour définir la date utilisée dans les primitives de lecture en mode temporel est défini à CalciumTypes::TI_SCHEM par défaut.
-Il est également possible d'indiquer CalciumTypes::TF_SCHEM ou CalciumTypes::ALPHA_SCHEM.
+The time scheme chosen to define the date used in read primitives in time mode is set to CalciumTypes::TI_SCHEM by default.
+It is also possible to enter CalciumTypes::TF_SCHEM or CalciumTypes::ALPHA_SCHEM.

 ::